1.800.557.2841

 What is Italy best known for?

-Italians have grown up looking at art and history; it is infused into their communities.
+Italians have grown up with an appreciation of art and history; it is infused into their communities.
 Historically, there was a time when art production required massive expenditures of money and time.
 The social and economic elite of Italy invested in the arts as a part of their civic duties, as proclamations of faith, and as proof of their virtue.
 Today, travellers admire some of the world’s most distinctive artworks in Italian museums, which work to exhibit and preserve extensive collections created over thousands of years.

 What are some Italian traditions?